arashjava/php-SymfonySilex/README.md

 * TASK 4: As a user I can see a confirmation message when I add/delete a todo.
     - Hint: Use session FlashBag.
 * TASK 5: As a user I can see my list of todos paginated.
-* TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.

 Extra tasks:
 - Fix any bug you may find.